TritonDataCenter/hwgrok/README.md

 % gmake all
 ```

-The makefile expects to find gcc at /usr/bin/gcc (the default location on OpenIndiana).
-On SmartOS, gcc is likely under /opt/local/bin.
-You can override the default gcc location in the makefile by specifying an alternative value for the CC macro - for example, on SmartOS do:
+The makefile expects to find gcc in your PATH.
+If gcc is not in your path then you will need to manually specify the path to gcc by overriding the value of the CC macro - for example:

 ```
-% make CC=/opt/local/bin/gcc all
+% gmake CC=/opt/local/bin/gcc all
 ```

 The build process produces both a 32 and a 64-bit executable.
 The 64-bit executable is not currently functional as it depends on the following, unimplemented change in libtopo: